PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 #### Computing Label-Cell Edges

 In order to generate label-to-cell edges, we need to define which genomic regions correspond to which genes.
 These could be promoters, gene bodies, or any other definition.
 If a specific set of regions associated with genes isn't already known, the getRegions() function can be used to generate a mapping.
-This function can retreive hg38 and mm10 mappings.
+This function can retrieve hg38 and mm10 mappings.
 Other mappings can be generated using TxDb objects or biomaRt.

 We'll use hg38 with Entrez identifiers in this example, using full gene bodies.